sonots/fluentd-server/README.md

 include http://fqdn.to.fluentd-server/api/:name?port=24224
 ```

-where :name is the name of your config post, so that it will download the real configuration from the Fluentd Server.
+so that it will download the real configuration from the Fluentd Server where :name is the name of your post.

 ## Installation